orggue/adidas-zaragoza/container-essentials/docker/03_images.md

 ```
 Sending build context to Docker daemon 84.48 kB
 ```
-* The build context is the . directory given to docker build.
+* The build context is the `.` directory given to `docker build`.
 * It is sent (as an archive) by the Docker client to the Docker daemon.
 * This allows to use a remote machine to build using local files.
-* Be careful (or patient) if that directory is big and your link is slow
+* Be careful (or patient) if that directory is big and your link is slow.

 ----